Welcome to our admitted PhD & MS students!

 - establish your computing account, submit your statement of legal residence

-September/October - once your degree shows up on your transcript, request that your official transcript be sent directly from your university to email@example.com (this allows you to register for Winter 2023).
+September/October - if you're finishing your degree in May/June 2023, once your degree shows up on your transcript, request that your official transcript be sent directly from your university to email@example.com (this allows you to register for Winter 2024).

-- Graduate Studies Site for Newly Admitted Students
+- Resource: Graduate Studies Site for Newly Admitted Students

 - Graduate Studies is the office that oversees policy & administration for all UCD graduate programs.